ernbilen/test_website_tops/call.md

 ## Call for Papers / Nominations

-We currently accept submissions only from individuals whose primary appointments are at a college/university, research center, or government agency, and for submissions that are not funded by the tobacco industry,<sup>1</sup> foundations or consulting organizations they support, or tobacco advocacy organizations.<sup>2</sup>
+We currently only accept submissions in which the proposed presenter’s primary affiliation(s)  are at a college/university, research center, or government agency, and for submissions that are not funded by the tobacco industry,<sup>1</sup> foundations or consulting organizations they support, or tobacco advocacy organizations.<sup>2</sup>

 <sup>1</sup>  The tobacco industry refers to any entity that manufactures, distributes, or sells tobacco products, including any parent, affiliate, branch, or subsidiary.

 <sup>2</sup>  A tobacco advocacy organization is a not-for-profit, non-governmental organization that uses litigation, lobbying, or public education to influence public policy regarding tobacco products.

+{:refdef: style="text-align: center;"}
 [![Submission Form](submission_form.jpg)](https://docs.google.com/forms/d/e/1FAIpQLSfZbPQ3fzYBDddCQ7a9Bj3mHfeZOXuhW-rIMcfz5_B4t7N6ag/viewform)

 [![Nomination Form](nomination_form.jpg)](https://forms.gle/RxnyWKCXAnnqm7818)
+{: refdef}

 Presentations may take one of three formats: 1) traditional single-paper presentations, 2) workshops that describe new tools or methods that are relevant to tobacco policy researchers, or 3) grand rounds presentations that discuss a series of (typically 2-3) thematically related papers.
 Papers may be unpublished work or recently published work.